vatsan/dspcfboilerplate/README.md

 git checkout heroku
 ```

-Login to your Heroku org, space
+Login to your Heroku org, space (enter the credentials requested)

 ```
 heroku login